revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-Yes we can create an abstract class by using abstract keyword before class name even if it doesn’t have any abstract method.If a class has even one abstract method, it must be declared as abstract otherwise it will give an error.
+Yes, we can create an abstract class by using abstract keyword before class name even if it doesn’t have any abstract method.
+If a class has even one abstract method, it must be declared as abstract otherwise it will give an error.

 </blockquote>